unthingable/monster-jam/docs/README.md

 * Hide disabled: tracks — disabled tracks are skipped

 # Changelog

+## 8.0b15

+* Note expressions editor
+  * Now self-activated when steps are held, no longer need to press TUNE
+  * Added single row mode, control one parameter for all notes in a row
+  * Nudging a note will shorten it if it bumps into the next note, instead of bumping the next note
+  * Duration adjustments are limited to a single step (so it won't clobber the next note)
+  * Added parameter popup notifications
+* Step sequencer
+  * Added pattern page bank selectors for accessing up to 64 pages (via SHIFT-SCENE)
+  * Added quick clip selector (hold STEP)
+  * Pattern page follow disabled when holding steps
+  * Previous slider mode auto-restores after expressions editor

+* Fixed: step size and pattern scroll position could be set impromperly when switching tracks
+* Fixed: currently playing pages no longer blink for non-playing clips

 ## 8.0b14
 * Step: multi-row notes were wrapping incorrectly